barbosaMatheus/home_data_gen/README.md

 2. Door/Motion Sensors
     - Updates every 30 seconds, or when there is a door opening or motion detected by one of the sensors
     - Datetime stamp is in YYYYJJJ-SSSSS where YYYYJJJ is the Julian date and SSSSS is a zero-padded, 5-digit value representing the number of seconds since midnight
     - The sensors report a voltage in units of milliVolts as an integer.
-Any value above 3100mV (3.1V) is considered a logic "1" or a detection by the sensor
+Any value at or above 3100mV (3.1V) is considered a logic "1" or a detection by the sensor.
+Values at or below 1800mV (1.8V) are considered logic "0" or no detection.
+In between values are undefined, these will be the values transmitted in between triggers and snapshots.
     - Data is grouped in a dataframe like so:

     | datetime      | sensor_id | voltage |